muellermax/Covid-Chile-Prediction/README.md

-# Covid-19 in Chile: Predict new cases and new fatalities per day with data about mobility and socioeconomic background
+# Prediction of Covid-19 in Chile with mobility data and socioeconomic background

 ## Index